unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 Tile Generation
 ===============

-Aperture Tiles provides a distributed framework for processing your large-scale data built on the Apache Spark engine to create a set of tiles that summarize and aggregate your data at various levels in a pyramid structure.
+Using a distributed framework built on the Apache Spark engine, Aperture Tiles enables you to create a set of visual tiles that summarize and aggregate your large-scale data at various levels in a pyramid structure.

-At the highest level (level 0) in the tile set pyramid, there is only a single tile summarizing all data.
-On each lower level, there are up to 4^z tiles, where z is the zoom level (with lower numbers indicating higher levels.
+At the highest level in the tile set pyramid (level 0), a single tile summarizes all of your data.
+On each lower level, there are up to 4^z tiles, where z is the zoom level (with lower numbers indicating higher levels).
 At each level, the tiles are laid out row wise across the base map or plot, starting at the lower left.
-Each tile summarizes the data located in that particular tile.
+Each tile summarizes the data it comprises.

 ![Tile Layout](../../img/tile-layout.png)

-Each tile is an AVRO record object containing an array of values (typically 256 x 256).
-Each bin element in the array contains an aggregation of all the data points that fall within it.
+Each tile is an AVRO record object containing an array of bins (typically 256 x 256).
+Each bin contains an aggregation of all the data points that fall within it.

 ![Tile Grid](../../img/tile-grid.png)

 There are three ways to turn your source data into a set of AVRO tiles:

-- Using the built-in CSVBinner tool, which can produce tiles that aggregate numeric data by summation, min, or max.
+- Using the built-in CSVBinner tool, which can produce tiles that aggregate numeric data by summation or take the minimum or maximum value.
 - Creating custom tile-based analytics using the *RDDBinner* APIs.
 - Using third-party tools, provided they adhere to the Aperture Tiles AVRO schema.
 Basic schema files are available in `binning-utilities/src/main/resources`.